Sex Therapy Online: Help For Sex Concerns

 To become a sex therapist, one must comply with the requirements outlined by AASECT.
 Expectations to become a sex therapist include earning at least a master's degree in mental health with training in psychotherapy and holding licensure as a counselor, clinical social worker, or marriage and family therapist.
 Requirements for education involve extensive coursework in human sexuality, sexual health, sexual functioning, and sexual orientation.
 In many states, a sex therapist must also obtain marriage and family therapist licenses.

-How can sex therapists help?
+How can sex therapy help?

 Talking about sex may feel awkward and uncomfortable at first for many clients.
 However, sessions with a sex therapist can ease these feelings of discomfort for many.
 Sex therapists are trained in various areas and often have extensive experience in treating concerns such as the following: